Blendify/blender-manual/blender_docs/manual/preferences/animation.rst

    The minimum number of pixels between grid lines.
 Time Code Style
    Format of Time Codes displayed when not displaying timing in terms of frames.
-   The format uses '+' as separator for sub-second frame numbers, with left and right truncation of the timecode as necessary.
+   The format uses '+' as a separator for sub-second frame numbers, with left and right truncation of the timecode as necessary.
 Zoom To Frame Type
    Defines what time range (around the cursor) will be displayed